T3rr8us-P4nk/MouseTrap/README.md

 - To the Tools that inspired me to build this
 - ChatGPT – for helping me fix some errors
 - Windows Copilot – for generating images for me haha 😄

+# ⚠️Note:
+- This project is still in development.
+Expect some bugs and incomplete features!